Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) In a suit filed in justice court in which the landlord files a sworn statement seeking judgment against a tenant for possession of the premises and unpaid rent, personal service on the tenant or service on the tenant under Rule 742a, Texas Rules of Civil Procedure, is procedurally sufficient to support a default judgment for possession of the premises and unpaid rent.
+(a) In a suit filed in justice court in which the landlord files a sworn petition seeking judgment against a tenant for possession of the premises and unpaid rent, personal service on the tenant or service on the tenant under the Texas Rules of Civil Procedure is procedurally sufficient to support a default judgment for possession of the premises and unpaid rent.

-(c) In a suit to recover possession of the premises, whether or not unpaid rent is claimed, the citation required by Rule 739, Texas Rules of Civil Procedure, must include the following notice to the defendant:
+(c) In a suit to recover possession of the premises, whether or not unpaid rent is claimed, the citation must include the following notice to the tenant:

 SUIT TO EVICT